There are approximately 10,952 things I want you to know, but these 15 are the ones I absolutely, positively pray that you will never, ever forget.

 14 – Live outside of your comfort zone.

-That’s where a lot of the cool stuff happens.
+That’s where all the cool stuff happens.
 And you are cool people.
 I’d hate for you to miss out.

 15 – It’s good to come home.